hpcaitech/Open-Sora/docs/report_03.md

 For the resolution-aware timestep sampling, we should use more noise for images with larger resolution.
 We extend this idea to video generation and use more noise for videos with longer length.

 Open-Sora 1.2 starts from the [PixArt-Σ 2K](https://github.com/PixArt-alpha/PixArt-sigma) checkpoint.
 Note that this model is trained with DDPM and SDXL VAE, also a much higher resolution.
 We find finetuning on a small dataset can easily adapt the model for our video generation setting.
-The adaptation process is as follows, all training is done on 8 GPUs:
+The adaptation process is as follows, all training is done on 8 GPUs (the adaptation for the diffusion model is quite fast and straightforward):

 1. Multi-resolution image generation ability: we train the model to generate different resolution ranging from 144p to 2K for 20k steps.
 2. QK-norm: we add the QK-norm to the model and train for 18k steps.